peterdotw/SongCollector/README.md

 # SongCollector

-Just learning how to build .NET Core MVC REST API.
+Just learning how to build a .NET Core MVC REST API.